Facebook's Zuckerberg faces employee backlash over Trump protest comments

 “Respect to @Twitter’s integrity team for making the enforcement call,” wrote David Gillis, identified as a director of product design.
 In a long Twitter thread he said he understood the logic of Facebook’s decision, but: “I think it would have been right for us to make a ‘spirit of the policy’ exception that took more context into account.”

-Toff was one of several Facebook employees who were organizing fundraisers for racial justice groups in Minnesota.
+Jason Toff was one of several Facebook employees who were organizing fundraisers for racial justice groups in Minnesota.
 Zuckerberg said in a Facebook post on Monday that the company would contribute an additional $10 million to social justice causes.

-“Giving a platform to incite violence and spread disinformation is unacceptable, regardless who you are or if it’s newsworthy,” wrote another Facebook manager, Andrew Crow, head of design for the Portal product.
+“Giving a platform to incite violence and spread disinformation is unacceptable, regardless who you are or if it’s newsworthy,” wrote another Facebook manager, Andrew Crow, head of design for the company’s Portal product.
 “I disagree with Mark’s position and will work to make change happen.”

-Reporting by Fanny Potkin in Singapore; Additional reporting by Elizabeth Culliford; Editing by Jonathan Weber, Chizu Nomiyama and Howard Goller
+Reporting by Fanny Potkin in Singapore and Elizabeth Culliford in Birmingham, England.
+Editing by Jonathan Weber, Chizu Nomiyama, Howard Goller and Jonathan Oatis